vbaliga/univariateML/Review checklist vbaliga.md

 - [x] **Repository:** Is the source code for this software available at the <a target="_blank" href="https://github.com/JonasMoss/univariateML">repository url</a>?
 - [x] **License:** Does the repository contain a plain-text LICENSE file with the contents of an [OSI approved](https://opensource.org/licenses/alphabetical) software license?

+I see there's been some discussion about the License formatting but that @arfon has instructed to keep things as they are.
+So I will just check this off.

 - [x] **Contribution and authorship:** Has the submitting author (@JonasMoss) made major contributions to the software?
 Does the full list of paper authors seem appropriate and complete?

 ### Functionality